 A Brief Economic History

 Economic history is an important field of study.
-In anthropology, whether studying today’s hunter-gatherers or performing archeological digs, analyzing evidence that is tens of thousands of years old, the issue of economics can scarcely be separated from the political aspects, and often the spiritual aspects, of the studied societies.
+In anthropology, whether studying today’s hunter-gatherers or performing archeological digs, analyzing evidence that is tens of thousands of years old, the issue of economics can scarcely be separated from the social, political, and spiritual aspects of the studied societies.
 In pastoral societies of Asia’s steppe regions, wealth was often measured by how many horses somebody had, and he with the most horses was the chief.
 In the so-called primitive economies, food was the greatest wealth, which was directly related to the land.
-Food was obtained by labor, so when civilizations arose, land, labor, and food were inextricably linked to the political dynamics, and usually the spiritual/religious dynamics.
+Food was obtained by labor, so when civilizations arose, land, labor, and food were inextricably linked to the social/political dynamics, and usually the spiritual/religious dynamics.
 One theory of political science is that when population densities increase, increasingly stratified political/social structures evolve.
 As political empires grew, so would their wealth-concentrating capacities.
 The so-called evolution of hunter-gatherers to domestic farmers and herders and to “civilization” has been called the evolution from egalitarianism to kleptocracy.
 In the more “primitive” civilizations, everybody was more or less treated equally, while in the more “advanced” societies, the leaders and elite classes were largely power-hungry thieves.

-Egypt eventually declined, largely from internal corruption and encroachments from its neighbors.
-From Assyria to Babylonia, from Hittites to Minoans to Phoenicians and Carthaginians, from Persia to Greece, empires continually rose and fell in that region.
+Egypt eventually declined, and from Assyria to Babylonia, from Hittites to Minoans to Phoenicians and Carthaginians, from Persia to Greece, empires continually rose and fell in that region.
 Gold was a central concern of all of them, and was the universal measure of wealth.
 As an empire rose, it plundered all the gold it could from its neighbors.
 The same piece of gold could pass through many incarnations over the millennia, perhaps starting as a work of art after being gleaned from the earth.
 Then it was buried with its owner, then the grave was robbed and it was sold for food.
-Then it was melted down into bullion, then made into a coin, then melted down into a new coin of a new empire, then becoming part of a temple’s artwork, then stripped during the sack of a city and eventually made into an ornament, then getting buried again, to be discovered by nineteenth-century grave robbers, and it sits in a museum today.
+Then it was melted down into bullion, then made into a coin, then melted down into a new coin of a new empire, then becoming part of a temple’s artwork, then stripped during the sack of a city and eventually made into an ornament, then getting buried again, to be discovered by 19th-century grave robbers, and it sits in a museum today.
 Mining took place across that part of the world, usually in or near mountains.
 From Central Europe to the Caucasus Mountains, from Ireland to Africa and Persia, gold was being mined, usually by slaves.

 The enigmatic Etruscans were awash with gold, and their civilization led to the Roman Empire, which eventually became the known world’s center.
 The Roman Empire is often seen as the pinnacle of ancient civilization, but the Roman experience can make one wonder whether “civilization” is desirable.
-Using much of what the Etruscans taught them, the Roman Empire built great buildings, roads and aqueducts that people still marvel over.
-The Roman Empire was also one of the most murderous, greedy and cruel regimes the world has known.
-Political murder, debauchery and greed were standard features of Roman life.
+Using much of what the Etruscans taught them, the Roman Empire built great buildings, roads, and aqueducts that people still marvel over.
+The Roman Empire was also one of the most murderous, greedy, and cruel regimes that the world has known.
+Political murder, debauchery, and greed were standard features of Roman life.
 If one became part of the middle class or better, life could be pretty good.
 Yet, the Roman Empire was built on the blood and bones of those who did the work.
 Hundreds of thousands of Rome’s inhabitants received free food.
-To entertain the masses, people were forced to murder one another at the various arenas, the grandest being the Coliseum, where the Emperor would lead the festivities.
+To entertain the masses, people were forced to murder one another at the various arenas, and the grandest was the Coliseum, where the Emperor would lead the festivities.
 Historian Michael Grant wrote that history's "two most quantitatively destructive institutions are Nazism and the Roman gladiators."
 Those who died in the arenas were usually slaves, which meant people from lands that Rome conquered.